Ramesh Chandra Barooah

 Ramesh Chandra Barooah (1 July 1912- died) was an Indian politician from the state of Assam.
 He was a member of Assam Legislative Assembly for Dibrugarh.
 He was twice a cabinet minister, as well as becoming speaker of the assembly in 1972.

 Education and personal life

 Barooah was educated at Dibrugarh, Gauhati and Calcutta.
 He had a B.L.
-He married Shrimati Purnima Barooah in 1945 and they had two sons two daughters.
+He married Shrimati Purnima Barooah in 1945 and they had two sons and two daughters.

 Political career

 Barooah was the Indian National Congress candidate for the newly created constituency of Dibrugarh in the 1957 Assam Legislative Assembly election.
 He received 6351 votes, losing to communist candidate Nilamoni Barthakur.

 In 1961, there was a by-election in Dibrugarh.
 Barooah was again the Indian National Congress candidate for the constituency.
 He received 6522 votes, defeating Nilamoni Barthakur by 2550 votes.